Military police: Spain

-Each branch of the Spanish Armed Forces (Army, Navy and Air Force) has its own military police (Policia Militar, Policia Naval and Policia Aerea respectively).
-They are only recognized as constabularies with jurisdiction over military installations and military personnel.
-They have no jurisdiction over civilians (except fragrant crime) off of military installations.
+Each branch of the Spanish Armed Forces (Army, Navy and Air Force) has its own military police (Policía Militar, Policía Naval and Policía Aerea respectively).
+They are only recognized as constabularies with jurisdiction over military installations, military operations and military personnel.
+They have jurisdiction over civilians off of military installations like Civil Guard (Spain).
 They are also in charge of the security of military installations, play a role as bodyguards of generals, admirals and other relevant military personnel, provide security services to military transports and police military personnel abroad.
+They have the consideration of authority agents.

 The Civil Guard (in Spanish Guardia Civil) is the Spanish gendarmerie force.
 Along with their civilian law enforcement functions, due to their military nature the Civil Guard is also assigned several functions as a Military Police under the Minister of Defence, the most important of which is Criminal Investigations in military facilities and vessels, other MP functions include traffic and customs enforcement in international missions.